EDUCATION about and PREVENTION against relationship violence.

 Watch the video here. |

-“In the Name of Love” is an art exhibition that seeks to bring awareness to the issues of gender-based violence.
+“In the Name of Love” is an art exhibition that seeks to bring awareness to the issues of relationship violence.
 The African art work was provided to Jana’s Campaign by a Namibian organization called Victims2Survivors.
 The pieces were originally displayed in the National Art Gallery of Namibia as part of the Unite to End GBV Exhibition, and was co-sponsored by the United Nations Development Programme and the Joint United Nations Programme on HIV/AIDS.
 To see the entire gallery, please see this link.
+For more information about this collection or if you are interested in displaying it at an event or gallery, please contact us today.

 |